airbytehq/mvp-cms/README.md

 2. manually maintained extra info (maintained here)
 3. combine 1 and 2 into a `results.json` and serve it from this app/site

+We have NOT implemented this pipeline yet - we are hoping to agree on the desired output with this MVP and get an owner for this before working backwards on the pipeline.

 ## Endpoints

 Endpoints want to offer: